PEOPLE & SOCIETY: INTERVIEW

 Invisible Witness: Nick Waplington

-At the very edge of the 1990s, Nick Waplington arrived in the fashion sphere properly equipped with a Royal College of Art diploma and an introduction to a leading New York designer from Richard Avedon, which basically functioned as a kind of occult warrant.
-His fateful meeting with Isaac Mizrahi, who was looking for a photographer to document his work, reads, in retrospect, as one of those small theatrical gestures that shape a career.
-The idea to shoot the behind-the-scenes machinations of the fashion industry and its players was hitherto unheard of, and for three heady years Waplington found himself shooting a radical experiment at the precise moment when fashion, club culture and the euphoria of ecstasy collided.
+At the very edge of the 1990s, the young Royal College of Art graduate Nick Waplington arrived in the fashion sphere equipped with an introduction to a leading New York designer from Richard Avedon, which basically functioned as a kind of occult warrant.
+His fateful meeting with Isaac Mizrahi, who was looking for a photographer to document his work, reads, in retrospect, as one of those unlikely gestures that shape a career, one that came to define the alt-culture aesthetics of the decade in leading style magazines, such as Dazed and i-D. At the time, the idea to shoot the behind-the-scenes machinations of the fashion industry and its players was unheard of.
+For three heady years Waplington found himself shooting a radical experiment at the precise moment when fashion and club culture collided.

-Daylight found him folded into Mizrahi’s studio, an intimate workplace where the glamorous became commonplace and procedural.
-There is a particular electricity in photographing the making of glamour, and here were the likes of Christy Turlington, Linda Evangelista, Naomi Campbell and Veronica Webb not posed like relics but undergoing adjustments, chatting conspiratorially, smoking cigarettes and drinking soda out of plastic cups.
-The supermodel here was not an icon so much as an event, and the camera, properly placed, candidly recorded both the choreographed and the accidental.
+There is a particular electricity in photographing the making of glamour, and Waplington’s images for Mizrahi revealed Christy Turlington, Linda Evangelista, Naomi Campbell and Veronica Webb not posed like relics but undergoing adjustments, smoking cigarettes and drinking soda out of plastic cups.
+In these images the supermodel was not an icon so much as an event, and Waplington’s camera, more usually trained on those at the edges of society, candidly recorded both the choreographed and the accidental.
+In many ways, it was work that would become a template for his intimate work at the end of the decade with Alexander McQueen, which represented an even more striking convergence of documentary grit and cutting-edge fashion.

 “There were a lot of people from the fashion world in the clubs, but that wasn’t a draw for me – I was obsessed with the music”

-Everyone in these images seems almost unaware of the camera – why do you think you have such a skill for candid reportage?
+Everyone in all of your images seems almost unaware of the camera – why do you think you have such a skill for candid reportage?

-“Fashion did feel a lot more fun, and it was much less self-conscious pre-social media”
+“Fashion did feel a lot more fun, and it was much less self-conscious pre-social media … There were characters in fashion at that time that literally seemed to live off the scene”

 This might sound nostalgic but was fashion more fun back then?

 Fashion did feel a lot more fun, and less kind of sophisticated, if that is the right way of putting it.
-And it was much less self-conscious, being pre-social media.
+And it was much less self-conscious pre-social media.
 There were characters in fashion at that time that literally seemed to live off the scene.
-Andre Leon Talley is in some of the images, and he was this real enigma in the fashion world.
-He used to pick me up in his huge oversize coat we would just be going around to one place, then another place, and then another place.
+Andre Leon Talley was this real enigma in the fashion world.
+He used to pick me up in his huge oversize coat and we would just be going around to one place, then another place, and then another place.
 He had been taken on by Anna Wintour, as this kind of ‘person-at-large’, but when the huge profits of Condé Nast started to dwindle with the onset of digital, she unceremoniously dropped him.
 I think he ended up dying almost kind of destitute, or something, because he had managed to not even buy an apartment.
 He was a very flamboyant character, and extremely knowledgeable, not just about fashion, but about culture and art, and music and politics.
 You could have really lovely conversations with him.
 It was such a different time.

 Introduction & Interview by John-Paul Pryor